MRSA Infection (cont.)

 Data are sparse on the on recurrence of MRSA infections.
 The recurrence rate of MRSA infection in mild cases is thought to be very low, but some investigators report that patients may be carriers for up to 30 months, so it is possible for a carrier to have a contagious period for this length of time.
 One group of investigators reports a 21% recurrence rate in HIV patients nine months after the initial diagnosis.
 Other investigators report a recurrence rate of 41% in individuals with MRSA skin infections.
 Most investigators agree that strict hygiene helps reduce the risk of recurrent infections.

-As mentioned above, complications of MRSA can be serious and include sepsis, pneumonia, organ damage, tissue loss and scarring due to necessary surgery, and one that is due to antibiotic treatment, intestinal infection by the anaerobic organism Clostridium difficile.
+As mentioned above, complications of MRSA can be serious and include sepsis, pneumonia, organ damage, tissue loss and scarring due to necessary surgery.
+Additionally, a serious complications of antibiotic treatment is intestinal infection by the anaerobic organism Clostridium difficile.
 This organism and the problems it causes merit another article (see reference 4); it, too, is treatable but it may markedly extend the recovery time for a MRSA-infected patient.

 Must Read Articles Related to MRSA Infection